-Exercise normal safety precautions in Laos.
+Exercise normal safety precautions.
 Use common sense.
 Look out for suspicious behaviour.
 Monitor the media and other sources for changes to local conditions.

 - Australians have died or been injured in accidents along the river at Vang Vieng.
 Check your travel insurance will cover you and assess risks before taking part in water activities.
 See

 - Tropical storms, typhoons, flooding and landslides are likely during the wet season, which usually falls May to November.
 See

 - Penalties for drug offences are severe and include the death penalty.
 More information:

 - Visa exemptions for travelling to Thailand through a land border crossing are restricted to two entries per calendar year.
 See

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination's entry or exit requirements.

 You'll need a visa to enter Laos.

 If you're visiting Laos for tourism, you can get a 30-day tourist visa on arrival at a number of locations, including the International Airports in Vientiane and Luang Prabang and at some land border crossings.
 To apply you'll need two blank pages in your passport and two recent passport-size photos.